bregman-arie/devops-exercises/topics/kubernetes/README.md

 <summary>What is Helm?</summary><br><b>

 Package manager for Kubernetes.
 Basically the ability to package YAML files and distribute them to other users and apply them in the cluster(s).

+As a concept it's quite common and can be found in many platforms and services.
+Think for example on package managers in operating systems.
+If you use Fedora/RHEL that would be dnf.
+If you use Ubuntu then, apt.
+If you don't use Linux, then a different question should be asked and it's why? but that's another topic :)
 </b></details>

 <details>